 For most production deployments, you should use Azure CNI networking.
 This network model allows for separation of control and management of resources.
 From a security perspective, you often want different teams to manage and secure those resources.
 Azure CNI networking lets you connect to existing Azure resources, on-premises resources, or other services directly via IP addresses assigned to each pod.

 When you use Azure CNI networking, the virtual network resource is in a separate resource group to the AKS cluster.
 Delegate permissions for the AKS service principal to access and manage these resources.
 The service principal used by the AKS cluster must have at least Network Contributor permissions on the subnet within your virtual network.
 If you wish to define a custom role instead of using the built-in Network Contributor role, the following permissions are required:

 For more information about AKS service principal delegation, see Delegate access to other Azure resources.
 Instead of a service principal, you can also use the system assigned managed identity for permissions.
 For more information, see Use managed identities.

 As each node and pod receive its own IP address, plan out the address ranges for the AKS subnets.
 The subnet must be large enough to provide IP addresses for every node, pods, and network resources that you deploy.
 Each AKS cluster must be placed in its own subnet.
 To allow connectivity to on-premises or peered networks in Azure, don't use IP address ranges that overlap with existing network resources.
 There are default limits to the number of pods that each node runs with both kubenet and Azure CNI networking.
-To handle scale up events or cluster upgrades, you also need additional IP addresses available for use in the assigned subnet.
-This additional address space is especially important if you use Windows Server containers (currently in preview in AKS), as those node pools require an upgrade to apply the latest security patches.
+To handle scale out events or cluster upgrades, you also need additional IP addresses available for use in the assigned subnet.
+This additional address space is especially important if you use Windows Server containers, as those node pools require an upgrade to apply the latest security patches.
 For more information on Windows Server nodes, see Upgrade a node pool in AKS.

 To calculate the IP address required, see Configure Azure CNI networking in AKS.